-Windows 7 and 8.x: replace them quickly by an easy and free (no cost) Linux
+Windows 10: replace it quickly by an easy and free (no cost) Linux

 Back to the home page

-Windows 7 and 8.x have become dangerous to use
+Windows 10 has become dangerous to use on the internet

-Doomsday for Windows 7 and 8.x has arrived: namely the day on which their support with security updates ended.
-Windows 7 and 8.x are dead; only off-line use of Windows 7 and 8.x is safe.
+Doomsday for Windows 10 has arrived: namely the day on which its support with security updates ended.
+Windows 10 is dead; only off-line use of Windows 10 is still safe.

-Strangely, like happened with Windows XP, some antivirus companies still continue to supply new updates for antivirus applications for Windows 7 and 8.x.
+Strangely, like happened with earlier dead Windows versions, some antivirus companies still continue to supply new updates for antivirus applications for Windows 10.
 It's like a hardware store that says: the government won't repair the dikes anymore, but we'll continue to sell buckets and rubber boots....

-It's extremely important that you're not running Windows 7 and 8.x anymore, now that its support has ended.
+It's extremely important that you're not running Windows 10 anymore, now that its support has ended.
 At least not when you're connected to the internet.
 It's highly likely that criminals will infect your computer with malicious software.
-Aimed specifically at weaknesses in Windows 7 and 8.x.
+Aimed specifically at weaknesses in Windows 10.

 It's the ideal time for launching such attacks: it's a sitting duck, because its security flaws will never be repaired!

 Antivirus software and other malware protection by third parties, are only able to provide a partial defense against this onslaught.
-Because the source code of Windows 7 and 8.x is closed, so that other companies have insufficient possibilities to provide patches themselves.
+Because the source code of Windows 10 is closed, so that other companies have insufficient possibilities to provide patches themselves.

 Don't wait for trouble, but take action now!